 How to describe and formalize synthesis using fundamental mathematics?

 How can we mathematically represent organic synthesis and what insights does this give us?
 I’m developing algorithms, data structures and mathematical representations, especially those based on graph theory, to provide new ways of looking at organic synthesis.
+In addition, I am involved in studying reaction mechanisms using traditional computational methods.
+Main quantum-chemistry tools used are Gaussian, xTB, crest, ORCA, Molcas and NCIplot.

 One of my main efforts in chemistry education is aimed at helping and encouraging kids interested who are interested in science.
 During my MSc and PhD, I initiated a long-running collaboration with award-winning science teacher Pirjo Häkkinen to help kids interested in science get the support they need.
 Since then, these elementary school students have continued toward successful careers in science, medicine and engineering.